How to grow basil (and other herbs)

 Plant the seed directly on top of the growing medium in the Botanium.
 Put around 10 seeds in the middle.
 As with chili, If you have a cold window sill, you can speed up the germination by putting the Botanium at a warmer spot until It sprouts and need light.

-Using Botanium nutrients, start off with 4 pipettes for one full water tank.
-Next time you refill your tank, add 6 pipettes instead.
+Since basil can be a bit sensitive to high nutrient concentration, use less than what the nutrient bottle says.
+Using Botanium nutrients, start off with 2 pipettes for one full water tank.
+Next time you refill your tank, add 5 pipettes instead.

 In only a few days, the first seedlings should appear.
 Perhaps 60% of the seeds germinate.